insightfinder/InsightAgent/cadvisor/README.md

 ```
 - Ensure all machines have the same login username and password.
 - Obtain the IP address for every machine (or host) the InsightFinder agent will be installed on.
-- Include the IP address of all hosts in **hostlist.txt**, entering one IP address per line.
+- Include the IP addresses of all hosts in **hostlist.txt**, entering one IP address per line.
 - Deploy by running the following command:
 ```
 ./deployInsightAgent.sh -n USER_NAME_IN_HOST